This post may contain affiliate links. Please read our disclosure.

 How to test your A1c

-Your doctor or endocrinologist should test your A1c regularly (typically every 3 to 6 months).
-The doctor simply pricks your finger (or earlobe tip, if you prefer) and takes a tiny blood sample.
+Your doctor or endocrinologist should check your A1c regularly (typically every 3 to 6 months).
+The doctor simply pricks your finger and takes a tiny blood sample.

 If the doctor’s office has an A1c kit, you should get your result before your consultation is over.
-(Some offices, however, will send the sample to a lab for processing.)
+(Some offices, however, will send a blood sample from the lab for processing.)

 You can also buy home A1c kits (no prescription required) and do the test yourself.
-Home A1c kits can be useful if you go for more than 3 months between doctor visits and want to keep an eye on how your A1c is trending yourself.
+Home A1c kits can be useful if you go for more than 3 months between doctor visits and want to keep an eye on how your A1c is trending.

 The home kits are generally accurate within plus/minus 0.5 percentage points, which is more than good enough to give you a trustworthy result.

-The downside of the home kits is that they require a larger amount of blood (generally, several large drops) than a regular blood sugar check, and if you don’t apply enough blood, you’ll get an error message and will have lost a test strip.
+The downside of the home kits is that they require a larger amount of blood (generally, several large drops) than a regular blood sugar check, and if you don’t apply enough blood, you’ll get an error message and will have lost an A1c test strip.

 Read more in: How to Measure Your A1c at Home.